phagmaier/zrm/README.md

-# Trash - A Safe File Deletion Utility
+# zrm - A Safe File Deletion Utility

 A modern replacement for `rm` written in Zig that moves files to trash instead of permanently deleting them, giving you a safety net for accidental deletions.